anjan648/Azure-Devops-CICD-Project/README.md

 A task is a pre-packaged script that performs an action, such as invoking a REST API or publishing a build artifact.
 An artifact is a collection of files or packages published by a run.
 ![image](https://github.com/user-attachments/assets/f814829b-17b9-4c56-8deb-4aa6e1838a1c)

+In this Project I used self hosted agent to run the bulid.